ricky-boebel/yup-capstone/init_notes.md

         * policies
     * Students
         * Price points (Now $69 for unlimited)
-            * is there away to tell parent paying and not parent paying
+            * is there a way to tell parent paying and not parent paying
         * trial variations
         * promotions
     * both